 Chemical UV filters: Many sunscreens and other personal care products contain chemical UV filters, which can be harmful to coral reefs and marine life.
 Look for products that use physical blockers like zinc oxide instead.

 Harmful chemicals: Unfortunately, many beauty products contain harmful chemicals such as phthalates, parabens, and formaldehyde.
-Try to avoid products that contain these chemicals, as they can be harmful to your health.
+Try to avoid products containing these chemicals, as they can be harmful to your health.

-Polyethylene glycol (PEG): This ingredient is often used in cosmetics as a thickener or emulsifier, but it can be harmful to your skin and the environment.
-Look for products that don’t contain PEG or other potentially harmful ingredients.
+Polyethylene glycol (PEG): This ingredient is often used in cosmetics as a thickener or emulsifier, but it can be detrimental for your skin and damaging to the environment.
+Look for products that don't contain PEG or other potentially harmful ingredients.

 Synthetic fragrance: Many perfumes and other scented products contain synthetic fragrances that can trigger allergies and other health problems.
 Look for products that use natural fragrances instead.